ilmonteux/ilmonteux.github.io/_posts/2018-10-30-time-series.md

 As before, we can see still see the correspondence between energy consumption and EV charging.
 But now, instead of having to make a prediction for each point of the time series, we only have to give one prediction per household.

 To make these predictions, we again try a logistic regression and a multi-layer perceptron, but this time we can also pick a 2D convolutional neural network.
 It does not need to be very deep, it turns out that two convolutional layers with 32 and 64 nodes followed by a dense hidden layer is sufficient.
-The resulting ROC curves are shown below: the convolutional neural network is vastly outperforming the other classfiers, as well as the
+The resulting ROC curves are shown below: the convolutional neural network is vastly outperforming the other classfiers.

 ![ROC curves for 2D images and household classification](/assets/images/ev/images2D_ROC_PR_curves_nn.png)

 This is it.
 We can classify if a house has an electric vehicle with over 90-95% accuracy using a simple convolutional network. `

 > What is the CNN learning?
-There are several ways to go inquire this: I have verified that it is looking for correlations in the day-to-day direction: if we change the feature map size in the convolutional layer to be 1-dimensional (a $$1\times N$$ rectangle), the efficiency drops considerably.
+There are several ways to go inquire this: I have verified that it is looking for correlations in the day-to-day direction: if we change the feature map size in the convolutional layer to be 1-dimensional (say, a $$1\times N$$ rectangle), the efficiency drops considerably.
 Similarly, if we split the images in shorter time intervals (say from a  sixty-day image to 10 six-days images), the efficiency again drops.

-Finally, we can take a look at a sample of the ConvoNN predictions: for example, we can take the two cases (one for each class) for which it was most certain and it made the right prediction, the most uncertain case, and again two cases where it was very certain about its prediction but failed miserably.
+Finally, we can take a look at a sample of the ConvoNN predictions: for example, we can take the two cases (one for each class) for which it was most certain and it made the right prediction, the most uncertain case, and again two cases where it was very certain about its prediction but failed miserably (exercise: can you think of why they were misclassified?).

 ![2D images (mis)classified](/assets/images/ev/image2D_prediction_successes_fails.png)

 # Summary